 Rebecca and the Next Generation

+Ron Sciandri passed away in 2015.
+The winery continues because his daughter Rebecca built it that way.
 Rebecca Sciandri Griffon was instrumental in obtaining Coombsville's sub-appellation status, granted in late 2011.
 She was president of the Coombsville AVA Vintners and Growers Association.
 She is the only full-time employee of the winery she grew up on.
 Her brothers Ron Jr. and Ryan contribute.
 Her sons help during harvest.
-This is a third-generation operation now.

 Rebecca made the wines expand beyond what her father originally envisioned.
 Ron's position on white wine was resistant.
 Rebecca wanted a rosé and a Sauvignon Blanc.
 She presented the idea through winemaker Don, who presented it to Ron as his own.
 The wines exist.
 The story is better for it.